temporalio/documentation/docs/content/what-is-a-signal.md

 ---
 id: what-is-a-signal
 title: What is a Signal?
-description: An external asynchronous request to a Workflow.
+description: A Signal is an external asynchronous request to a Workflow.
 ---

 A Signal is an external asynchronous request to a [Workflow](#workflow).